 Day 21: Exfoliate the Winter Away

 Exfoliation is the buffing away of dead, flaky skin cells to reveal a shinier, smoother complexion.
-(If you were wondering just how far we were planning on extending the "spring as rebirth" metaphor, we promise this is it.
-Maybe.)
 According to research, regular rubbing minimizes clogged pores, prevents breakouts, erases dark spots and discoloration, and preps your skin to better absorb serums and moisturizers.
 A bright, fresh face is great any day, but especially important for that "bridal glow."

 Day 22: Treat Yourself to a New Workout Outfit